Digital Negative to Platinum Palladium Prints

 Platinum-Palladium printing has always been one of photography’s most loved looks.
 Historically, it has been limited in size and has been extremely demanding to print.
 Even recent attempts to simplify the process using digital negatives have left many frustrated by how often they require an image-specific curve to produce a great print.
 Not anymore.

-This workshop is dedicated to learning by doing, taking every step, and then doing it some more.
+This workshop is dedicated to learning by doing, taking every step, and then doing it several times with new images.
 Plan on making negatives and prints.
 Demystifying how your coated paper sees your negative is paramount to making good negatives.
-We will go over that, and exposure, which means that even a simple negative will produce beautiful results.
+We will go over that, along with exposure, coating, mixing chemicals, developing, and clearing.
 There are just a few key elements to achieving a good platinum/palladium print.
 Overcomplicating the process only leads to killing the joy of printing.

-You don’t even need an expensive exposure unit if you have good sun.
-Those who don’t have access to good sunlight or prefer to work at night will need some form of UV light.
-But we will start with the simple joy of solar exposure, weather permitting.
+When you get home, you won’t even need an expensive exposure unit if you have sine good sunny days.
+Those who don’t have access to good sunlight or prefer to work at night will need some form of UV light, but we will start with the simple joy of solar exposure, weather permitting.

 The workshop will include: